1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: The conquest secured a base for northwest frontier defense.

-95. Charles Napier’s personal role in Sindh conquest is often described as:
+95. Charles Napier’s personal role in Sindh conquest is often described as__________.

 A) Reluctant administrator